Anas8765/Fine-Tuning-on-ECG-Data/README.md

 **Model: Cohere**
 ***Training Process:***

-- Data Splitting: The initial dataset is split using the train_test_split function from sklearn.
+- ****Data Splitting****: The initial dataset is split using the train_test_split function from sklearn.
 This function divides the data into two parts: 80% for training (train) and 20% for testing (test).

 - Data Formatting: The training data is then formatted into a specific text generation format required by the Cohere model.
 This format includes all relevant ECG features and demographic details.
-These are structured as a user message.
+These are structured as a "user_message".

-    Model Output: During training, the Cohere model predicts the vascular age based on the input data.
-The output of this prediction is generated under the section called "chatbot message."
+- Model Output: During training, the Cohere model predicts the vascular age based on the input data.
+The output of this prediction is generated under the section called "chatbot_message."

-    File Output: The predictions are saved in a .jsonl file format.
+- File Output: The predictions are saved in a .jsonl file format.
 This file contains the predicted vascular age for each subject.

-Prediction Phase:
+***Prediction Phase:***

     Input Data: For making predictions using the fine-tuned Cohere model, a large CSV file is used.
 This CSV file contains data for hundreds of subjects, including their ECG features and demographic information.